RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 So far, this doesn't seem like much help, but let's see how we can use the search capabilities of BeautifulSoup to find all of the ``span`` tags with the ``class`` "category".
-To do this, we will use a search syntax that is commonly used in the web development community.
-It is the same syntax that is used to write the rules for the **Cascading Style Sheets (CSS)** that are used to make our web pages look nice.
+To do this, we will use a search syntax commonly used in the web development community.
+It is the same syntax used to write the rules for the **Cascading Style Sheets (CSS)** that are used to make our web pages look nice.